Opposition Party (Southern U.S.): Confusing labels

 The late 1850s saw political chaos during the fragmenting of the Second Party System of Jackson Democrats and Clay Whigs.
 The Democratic efforts to expand slavery into Western territories, particularly Kansas, led to organized political opposition, which coalesced in Congress as the Opposition Party.

 As the Whig Party disintegrated, many local and regional parties grew up, some ideological, some geographic.
 When they realized their numbers in Congress, they began to caucus in the same way American political parties had arisen before the Jacksonian national party conventions.
 Scholars such as Kenneth C. Martis have adopted a convention to explain the Congressional coordination of anti-Pierce and anti-Buchanan factions as the Opposition Party.
 The Opposition Party as a third party in the South was made up of political activists who organized, held party conventions and elected members to Congress.

 The "Opposition Party" name was adopted by several former Whig politicians in the period 1854–1858.
 In 1860, the party was encouraged by the remaining Whig leadership to effectively merge with the Constitutional Union Party.
 The party was seen as offering a compromise position between the Southern Democrats and Northern Republicans.

 The Whig name had been discredited and abandoned, but former Whigs still needed to advertise that they were opposed to the Democrats.
 The Know Nothings had found that their faction's appeals to anti-immigrant prejudice were faltering and their secrecy was made suspect, so they sought more open and more inclusive appeals to broaden a candidate's chances at the polls.

 The "confounding party labels among all those who opposed the Democrats" have led to scholars of American political parties in Congress to adopt the convention "Opposition Party" for the 34th and 35th Congresses.
-This term encompasses independent, anti-Know Nothing, Fusion, Anti-Nebraska, Anti-Administration, Whig, Free Soil and Unionist factions.
+This term encompasses anti-Democratic, anti-Know Nothing members elected in the 1854-55 United States House of Representatives elections.

 To qualify as a third party by Kenneth C. Martis' analysis, a political party must meet one of four criteria, including (a) run clearly identifiable congressional candidates, many times in three-way contests; and/or (b) they represent a clearly identifiable historical political movement or sentiment that is regional or national in scope.
 Elements of the pro-Union American Party and the Whig Party in the South needed to organize a political party which could not be accused of disloyalty to Southern institutions (slavery).